SapotaCorp

 Only send to engaged subscribers.
 The first 2-3 weeks are the most important moment in the IP's life - every bounce and complaint goes straight into the reputation model.
 Use the cleanest segment you have: subscribers who opened in the last 30 days.

 Avoid low-engagement cohorts.
-Warming the IP with a list that hasn't been cleaned in two years is self-sabotage.
+Warming the IP with a list that hasn't been cleaned in 2 years is self-sabotage.
 High bounce rate on week 1 permanently damages the IP's starting position.

 Monitor daily.
 Track bounce rate and complaint rate every day.
 If either spikes, pause the ramp and investigate before continuing.